ensime/ensime-vim/README.md

 All the following commands should be ran from your scala directory.

-First you need ensime sbt plugin:
+First you need ensime sbt plugin (Or if you're using gradle, you can use [ensime-gradle](https://github.com/ensime/ensime-gradle)):

     $ echo addSbtPlugin("org.ensime" % "ensime-sbt" % "0.1.7") \
         >> ~/.sbt/0.13/plugins/plugins.sbt